 Costs of Owning a Commercial Truck

-Running a business that involves the use of commercial vehicles comes with a particular set of challenges.
+As you can see, running a business that involves the use of commercial vehicles comes with a particular set of challenges.
 Commercial trucks need special upkeep that make them expensive assets for any small business.

-Many of these industries (especially freight trucking) are considered risky because failure rates are high.
+Additionally, many of these industries (especially freight trucking) are considered risky because failure rates are high.
 Some lenders are hesitant or unwilling to offer in-house semi truck loans or other 18 wheeler financing.

 Who Offers Commercial Truck Financing?